pdimens/harpy/workflows/impute.md

 ```

 #### A specifc chromosomal region
-Use the format: `contig:start-end` to impute only a single genomic region, with a 10% buffer.
+Use the format: `contig:start-end` to impute only a single genomic region, with a specified `--buffer` (default = 10%).
 ```bash buffered genomic region
 harpy impute -s ch1:1-500000 -b 0.1 <options> <inputs>
 ```